cloud441/ACEProjectAmaris/README.md

 * click on this link to use the Google estimator tool: [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator)

-> [color=blue] You have one main service in term of cost (Other services used are negligible):
+> You have one main service in terms of cost (Other services used are negligible), this is GKE
-    * **GKE** (Google Kubernetes Engine)

-* Try to predict your GKE cluster based on Elasticsearch documentations and the following informations:
+* Try to predict your GKE cluster based on Elasticsearch documentations and the following information:

 * Compare your estimation to [this one](https://cloud.google.com/products/calculator/#id=ab527a5b-d906-4517-a833-109b606d579b).
 If you have a different configuration, this is not always a problem.
-This estimation in based on used ressources in a auto-pilot GKE cluster.
+This estimation in based on used resources in an auto-pilot GKE cluster.
 Just try to understand what is really necessary by yourself.

 ### Step 0.3: Create the project

 * Go on your [GCP console](https://console.cloud.google.com/welcome/new) and create a new project *ACEProject*, then select it.
 * using **Cloud Monitoring**, create a new dashboard for this project.

-## Part 1: Setup your Elasticsearch Service
+## Part 1: Set up your Elasticsearch Service

 ### Step 1.1: Create your GKE cluster for all your services

 * Enable the **Google Kubernetes Engine** API.
 * Create your Kubernetes cluster using these specifications (feel free to try others):
-    * select standard cluster type on the top-right corner (needed for next service firewall configurations).
+    * select standard cluster type in the top-right corner (needed for next service firewall configurations).
-    * if a specification is not mentionned, let the default value.
+    * if a specification is not mentioned, let the default value.

 |       Tab       | Specification name        | value                |
 |:---------------:|:------------------------- |:-------------------- |